The New Normal: The Post-COVID Office Is More Agile Than Ever

 Knowing this supports the concept of the agile workplace – giving people the ability to seek out less populated areas, for example, even if someone else was using the space 30 minutes prior.

-Not every company will find it appropriate to move to a fully agile work environment, but heading into 2021, the general trend for everyone will be toward greater flexibility and autonomy.
+Not every company will find it appropriate to move to a fully agile work environment, but moving forward, the general trend for everyone will be toward greater flexibility and autonomy.